I have spent the past eighteen years working in international criminal justice, as either a practitioner or a scholar.

 In 2006, I received the La Pira Prize for my article on unlawful confinement at Guantánamo.
 In 2010, I was awarded the Cassese Prize for my ongoing work on the liability of corporate actors for international crimes.
 That year, I was also a Fellow with the Open Society Initiative in New York for an aspect of this work that deals with the accomplice liability of arms vendors.
 In 2011, I was awarded the Aurora Prize from the Canadian Social Sciences and Humanities Research Council (SSHRC) as “an outstanding new researcher who is building a reputation for exciting and original research in the social sciences or humanities.”
 Finally, I was a Global Hauser Fellow at New York University Law School for the 2012/2013 academic year.
 I will give four public lectures about the history and future of international criminal justice at the Collège de France in June 2019.

-The BBC World Service has interviewed me about aspects of my work, which was also profiled by Columbia University.
-Here is my related op-ed in The New York Times.
-I spent my first twelve years attending local schools in Third World countries, have a long-standing passion for the French language, enjoy stand-up comedy (especially live), and I follow professional tennis closely.
-As a tennis player, I can very occasionally still hit a ball the way I once did, but mostly my memory of youth makes promises by body cannot deliver.
+After spending six months interviewing perpetrators and victims of the Rwandan genocide, I spent two years as a outdoor guide in New Zealand working with youth offenders.
+Both experiences shaped me profoundly.
+I spent my first twelve years attending local schools in Third World countries, where I spoke Bislama as a first language.
+My older sister was born in Nigeria, my father spent nine years working on development projects in Afghanistan, and my mother recently returned from a period in Ethiopia with Médecins sans Frontières.
+I have a long-standing love of the French language, enjoy stand-up comedy (especially live), and follow professional tennis closely.
+As for playing tennis, I can very occasionally still hit a ball the way I once did, but mostly my memory of youth makes promises by body cannot deliver.
 I am married to the smartest person I know, and frequently out-lawyered by our two young daughters.